Are you feeling stressed about your student loan payments?

 Don’t worry.
 If you’re struggling with your student loan payments, there are almost certainly some options available to you.

 While some students may be able to qualify for things like forgiveness or forbearance on their debt, the majority of students won’t be able to simply make their loans go away.
 But almost every student can use either one or a combination of these three strategies to help start saving money and making their payments more manageable:

 1. Consolidate your student loans

 If you have not already looked into student loan consolidation, this should be your first step.
-Consolidating your student loans will not only make your life easier (fewer payments and due dates), but can also save you money.
+Consolidating your student loans will not only make your life easier (fewer payments and due dates) but can also save you money.

-Many times, students save money by compiling their debt into one single payment because they qualify for better terms on their loan.
+Students can start saving money by compiling their debt into one single payment because they qualify for better terms on their loan.
 This may mean longer financing terms or lower interest.